walterwhite091/urlGenerator/readme.md

 ## Architecture:

 ##### Key points
-- Create one time use url for per request
-     - Form this statement i can say that  we are not going to one (actual_url --> hash_url)    mapping.
-     - Suppose we have two user  deepak , akshay. both uses our URL shortner tool and received hasted_url **https:www.<host_name>.com/f6h**  for  **https:www.youtube.com** .
-If deepak uses our shorten URL then akshay will not able to use same shorten URL due to one time use policy.
-     - So , In order to fulfill our one time use policy we must have different hashed_url for **https:www.youtube.com**  per request to avoid collision.
+- No length restriction
+     - There should be no limit on URL length.
+For that puspose not using inbuild URL_FIELD feature , because most of them provide support upto 200 char limit and some upto 1000. so we will receive free text from user and validate url on server end.

 - Avoid losing url from formatter
     - Almost all formatter target non-alphanumeric value for formatting.
-In order to avoid this issue with generate hashed_url with only alphanumeric values.
+In order to avoid this issue we will generate hashed_url with only alphanumeric values.
+- Link Tracker
+    - *We will also manage no of times user clicked the valid short url .*

 ---
 #### APPROCH 1
 >https://HOST_NAME/<short_hash_string>

 1. Basic idea is to generate random short_hash_string string of length (6)
 2. Check if
-    - this short_hash_string is not present in DB then insert short_hash_string into DB with actual_url mapping
+    - this short_hash_string is not present in DB then insert short_hash_string into DB with actual_url mapping with hit_count=0.
     - If this  short_hash_string is present , repeat step 1

 ##### Limitation on this approch
 >for every new request we have look over DB to check wether currently generated string is present in DB or not which is not efficent if try to scale it.